Student Loans | October 3, 2022 | Lisa Litant

 3. Cosigner: Most students don’t have the credit history to take out a loan by themselves.
 That’s why most private student loans require a cosigner—an adult (often a parent) with good credit who shares responsibility for the loan with the borrower.
 Having a cosigner’s better credit on your student loan application may improve your chance of approval and help get you a lower interest rate.

 4. Cost of attendance (COA): This is an estimate of what you can expect to pay for one year of school.
-It includes expenses like tuition, fees, books, meals, transportation, and even personal expenses.
+It includes expenses like tuition, fees, books, meals, technology, transportation, and even some personal expenses.
 A school’s cost of attendance is generally included in your financial aid offer, or you can call the financial aid office for it.footnote 3 Note: You generally can’t take out a private student loan for more than the cost of attendance.

 6. Interest: Interest is the amount you’re charged for borrowing money.
 Interest on your student loan begins to accrue (grow) the first day your funds are disbursed (sent) to your school.